Colpbol

+In this sport, players can only touch the ball once, and only with the same person.
+They can't touch with the feet and can't take the ball with two hands.

 Colp has spread from Valencia to the rest of Spain and to some countries in South America.
 There is a youth Colpbol league in Spain with more than 30000 participants.